PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-Next let's create a service to call our new route handler.
-Navigate to `src/data/services` and create a new file called `summary-service.ts` and inside create a new service called `generateSummaryService.ts` and add the following code.
+Next, let's create a service to call our new route handler.
+Navigate to `src/data/services` and create a new file called `summary-service.ts`.

+Create a new service called `generateSummaryService.ts` and add the following code.

 ```ts
 export async function generateSummaryService(videoId: string) {